-Per the IRS Instructions for Schedule SE, page SE-5:
+Per IRS Instructions for Schedule SE Self-Employment Tax, on page SE-5:

-2. Fees received for services per-formed as a notary public.
-If you had no other income subject to SE tax, enter "Exempt—Notary" on Schedule 2 (Form 1040 or 1040-SR), line 4.
+2. Fees received for services performed as a notary public.
+If you had no other income subject to SE tax, enter “Exempt—Notary” on Schedule 2 (Form 1040), line 4.
 Don’t file Schedule SE.
 However, if you had other earnings of $400 or more subject to SE tax, enter “Exempt—Notary” and the amount of your net profit as a notary public from Schedule C on the dotted line to the left of Schedule SE, line 3.
 Subtract that amount from the total of lines 1a, 1b, and 2, and enter the result on line 3.

-To enter or edit your notary income or expenses on Schedule C in TaxAct:
+To enter or edit your notary income or expenses on Schedule C (Form 1040) Profit or Loss From Business in TaxAct:

-After you enter the income, enter an adjustment on Schedule SE since notary public income is not subject to self-employment tax.
+After you enter the income, enter an adjustment on Schedule SE (Form 1040) Self-Employment Tax since notary public income is not subject to self-employment tax.